 A giclée (pronounced “gee-CLAY”) is a meticulously faithful digital reproduction of original artwork or photos on any of various substrates or print media.
 The word giclée comes from French and means “to spurt, to squirt.”
 Pioneer Jack Duganne chose this word as he innovated with this new form of printmaking in the early 1990s.

 Giclée printmaking is now recognized by museums as the best means of printmaking to emerge in the 20th century.
 Based on digital technology, the primary purpose of giclée printmaking is to create museum-quality limited editions for artists working in two-dimensional media.
 Giclée is also a way for innovative photographers to express their photographic art.
 Tightly controlled limited giclée prints introduce an artist’s work to a wider market while still maintaining the worth of the original work.

-The process for making this capture depends on the original art and sometimes requires trial and error with lighting and filtering techniques.
 After we acquire a proper image file, the image is imported into the latest digital editing software to make additional color and lighting corrections in order to match the original work.

 This is similar to other questions: Why do some guitars make better music than others?
 Why do some ovens produce gourmet foods while others just heat up food?
 Why do some pastels, acrylics, or oils produce masterpieces and the same art supplies fail in other hands?

 The science of digital printing is ultimately controlled by the discretion of the printmaker.
 The whole giclée process requires the creative judgments of the attending technician.
 Giclée printing is one of the brave new frontiers where the digital world meets the seasoned intuition of an experienced artist.
 There is no shortcut or pure automation that produces great music, sensational food, fabulous paintings, or exquisite giclée prints.
 Each of these expressive endeavors requires the discretionary decisions of its respective artist.